Sola fide: Anabaptist view

-Free Grace view
+Free grace view

-Lewis Sperry Chafer (1871 – 1952) who was a major influence upon many Free Grace theologians.
+Lewis Sperry Chafer (1871 – 1952) who was a major influence upon many free grace theologians.

-The modern Free Grace movement originated primarily from the perspective of some faculty members at Dallas Theological Seminary, notably through the writings of Lewis Sperry Chafer (1871–1952) and the influential advocacy of Zane C. Hodges (1932–2008).
-It is commonly associated with the Lordship salvation controversy which began in the late 1970’s to early 1980’s.
-However, earlier individuals such as Robert Sandeman (1718–1771) and Robert Govett (1813–1901) are often seen as having had similar views prior to the modern form of Free Grace theology.
-Free Grace theology is distinguished from other traditions by holding an especially strong version of the doctrine of faith alone.
+The modern free grace movement originated primarily from the perspective of some faculty members at Dallas Theological Seminary, notably through the writings of Lewis Sperry Chafer (1871–1952) and the influential advocacy of Zane C. Hodges (1932–2008).
+It is commonly associated with the Lordship salvation controversy which began in the late 1970's to early 1980's.

 It holds that things such as turning from sin, baptism or perseverance in the faith are not necessary for salvation, but instead hold that these things are necessary for eternal rewards.
 It holds eternal security, and denies that every believer will necessarily persevere.
 Thus, they hold that anyone who believes in Jesus Christ will go to heaven regardless of any future actions—including future sin, unbelief, or apostasy—though Christians who sin or abandon the faith will face God's discipline.

-For example, Charles Stanley stated:Look at that verse [John 3:18] and answer this question: According to Jesus, what must a person do to keep from being judged for sin?
-Must he stop doing something?
-Must he promise to stop doing something?
-Must he have never done something?
-The answer is so simple that many stumble all over it without ever seeing it.
-All Jesus requires is that the individual "believe in" Him.
-Similarly Robert Thieme, a Free Grace theologian wrote:Although the believer can never lose his eternal life, he can be in danger of destroying his spiritual life and losing all the blessings that “God has prepared for those who love himFree grace views of salvation have been mainly taught among Southern Baptists, Independent Baptists, Plymouth Brethren, Calvary Chapel churches, non-denominational churches, Churches affiliated with Florida Bible College, Bible churches, Local churches influenced by Watchman Nee, Doctrinal Churches influenced by R. B. Thieme, Greater Grace churches, the IFCA and other Independent churches.
-Similar views were in the past were also held in some form by the exinct Sandemanian churches alongside some old Scotch Baptists.